Aetherinox/traefik-api-token-middleware/README.md

 <p>

 This Traefik middleware allows you to secure certain routes behind a request header API token.
 Users who have not successfully authenticated will be greeted with a **403 Forbidden Error**.
+Also displays information about each connection including IP address and URL that the user is trying to access.

 </p>